h0ngcha0/liuhongchao.github.io/_posts/2020-09-01-commitments.md

 ---

-When we think about commitments, we think about couples making commitment to their relationship, group of talented and enthusiastic people committed to [bringing power to the morden consumers](https://minnatechnologies.com/about/), or a country pledged to [land a man to the moon and return him safely on earth](https://www.youtube.com/watch?v=QXqlziZV63k).
-It is an obligation of being dedicated to a cause, activity or entity; a process of focusing on something with neccessary resources at the expense of oppurtunity cost.
-It is [what transforms a promise into reality](https://www.sparkpeople.com/mypage_public_journal_individual.asp?blog_id=2925515).
+When we think about commitments, we think about couples making commitment to their relationship, a group of talented and enthusiastic people determined to [bringing power to the morden consumers](https://minnatechnologies.com/about/), or a country pledged to [land a man to the moon](https://www.youtube.com/watch?v=QXqlziZV63k) and return him safely on earth.
+It is an obligation of being dedicated to a cause, an activity or an entity, a process of focusing on something with all neccessary resources at the expense of opportunity cost.
+It is the force [that transforms a promise into reality](https://www.sparkpeople.com/mypage_public_journal_individual.asp?blog_id=2925515).

 I always have this mental image when I think about commitment: a